 What does "offset" of the wheel mean?

-The drop-center section in the older 6" x 6" centered Douglas aluminum wheels will not clear external brakes on Cub Cadet garden tractors.
-If you are a weight-conscience puller, use wheel spacers that's 5/16" thickness made of either steel, aluminum or hard solid plastic to provide clearance for the external brakes and/or fenders.
-Drill holes in each spacer for the lug bolts and use longer (and hardened) bolts as studs or threaded rods (Allthread) to mount the wheels.
-But the new style Douglas wheels now have a larger diameter drop-center section which allows their use on external disc brake Cub Cadet transaxles without the need for wheel spacers.
+The deep or small diameter drop-center section in the older Douglas aluminum wheels will not clear the external/axle brakes on Cub Cadet garden tractors.
+If you're a weight-conscience puller, use steel, aluminum or hard solid plastic wheel spacers that's 5/16" thickness to provide clearance for the external/axle brakes, tractor frame and/or fenders.
+Drill holes in each spacer for the wheel studs and use longer (and hardened) bolts as studs or threaded rods (Allthread) to mount the wheels.
+But the new style Douglas wheels with the larger diameter drop-center section will allow adequate clearance for Cub Cadet garden tractors with external/axle brakes without the need for wheel spacers.
 And if you are concerned about the rotating mass weight of using STEEL wheel spacers, the diameter of the spacers are so small and close to the center of the wheel, they will not effect the centrifugal force or spinning weight, which slow down high speed tires.
 It's not the same as using large diameter wheel weights.

-If you're using the older Douglas 6" x 6" centered or 4" x 8" offset aluminum wheels with the deep drop-center section, be leery about using [26-12.00x12] inner tubes with them.
-It'll be best to run the tires tubeless with silicone tire sealant applied around the rims and tire beads because with tubes, the deep drop-center in the wheel could stretch the rubber a little too much and cause the tube to blow out.
-But if you're using the newer style wheels with a larger drop-center, then it should be safe to run inner tubes.
+If you're using the older Douglas 6" x 6" centered or 4" x 8" offset aluminum wheels with the deep or small diameter drop-center section, be leery about using [26-12.00x12] inner tubes with them.
+It'll be better to run the tires tubeless with silicone tire sealant applied around the rims and on the tire beads.
+Because with tubes, the deep, drop-center section could stretch the tube a little too much and cause it to eventually blow out.
+But if you're using the newer style Douglas aluminum wheels with a larger diameter drop-center, then it should be fine with inner tubes.

 When a factory wheel is widened to accept a wider tire, the process involves cutting the wheels in half parallel to the drop-center and then welding in a piece of rolled flat steel between the two halves.
 If you have a set of 5" wide wheels (measured on the inside lip of the rim), then 8" wide of rolled metal will need to be added in the wheels to make them 13" wide.
 To do this, you will need to...

 How to Weld the Flat Steel to the Drop-Center Section of the Wheel Halves: